 With all the human-made EMF radiation surrounding us, there are bound to be side effects.
 After all, in modern society, we’re continually exposed to a constantly growing amount of this radiation – levels that life did not evolve to cope with.
 Modern EMF exposure is many orders of magnitude greater than naturally-occurring EMF.

 Electrohypersensitivity syndrome (or EHS) is a highly controversial topic in the field of medicine.
-EHS is a collection of symptoms that many believe result from continued exposure to EMF radiation.
+Also known as electromagnetic illness (EMI), EHS is a collection of symptoms that many believe result from continued exposure to EMF radiation.

 Electromagnetic Hypersensitivity is Similar to an Allergy